-Whether you know it or not, food shortage is already in America, which is why so many people show up at food banks every week for food rationing.
+Whether you know it or not, food shortage is already in America, which is why so many people show up at food banks every week for rationing.

 During the Great Depression and World War II, the United States had to ration food, too.

 There were government campaigns during the World Wars to persuade the public to moderate their food consumption through slogans such as ‘Food Will Win the War,’ ‘Meatless Meals,’ etc.